VSpaceCode/VSpaceCode/README.md

 ![VSpaceCode Logo](resources/logo.png)

+**Update**: This project has been merged with [stevenguh/spacecode](https://github.com/stevenguh/spacecode) to share the efforts to bring the best Spacemacs integration into VSCode.
+It is not any longer a list of settings but is based on an extension.
+If you prefer the old way please read the section [Project history](#project-history).

 This extension is inspired by spacemacs and aiming to provide similar experience in VSCode.
 An action menu trigger by space key is implemented to reduce memorization of shortcuts.
 You can change the editor group, change the file language, and check git status without leaving your keyboard.
 This provides speed to shortcut while minimizing typing comparing to fuzzy search in the command palette or shortcut memorizing.

 ## Features